google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 ---

-# Gradient descent
+# Gradient Descent

 * The computer’s job:
-  * Start with an arbitrary guess of parameters
+  * Start with an arbitrary guess of parameters.
-  * Tweak it in whichever direction reduces loss more
+  * Tweak it in whichever direction reduces loss more.
-  * The less the loss is changing, the less the value should be tweaked
+  * The less the loss is changing, the less the value should be tweaked.

 * The human’s job:
-  * Choose the **learning rate**, a constant value which scales how far we tweak the value on each learning step
+  * Choose the **learning rate**, a constant value which scales how far we tweak the value on each learning step.

-Learning rate is an example of a **hyperparameter**, not a parameter in the the actual model, but a parameter in the algorithm that tweaks the model.
+Learning rate is an example of a **hyperparameter**.
+Not a parameter in the the actual model, but a parameter in the algorithm that tweaks the model.

 ![](res/regression9.gif)

 <!--
 How does the model “iteratively” update its parameters?
 We can think of our goal as an optimization problem, where we’d like to optimize (minimize) a loss function.
-Machine learning models then use an “optimizer”, an algorithm to perform that optimization.
+Machine learning models then use an “optimizer," an algorithm to perform that optimization.

-The most common optimizer is Gradient Descent, where the model starts by picking random values for each parameter.
+The most common optimizer is gradient descent, where the model starts by picking random values for each parameter.
 It then changes each in the direction that reduces loss the most.
-On each iteration or “step”, the model should get closer to the minimal loss until it “converges”, or reaches a point where the loss isn’t changing much between steps.
+On each iteration or “step," the model should get closer to the minimal loss until it “converges," or reaches a point where the loss isn’t changing much between steps.
 (Usually this is based on some threshold, like the loss function changing by less than 0.001 between steps.)
 Since this isn’t a closed-form solution, gradient descent isn’t guaranteed to converge to the absolute lowest loss possible.
 There are more sophisticated optimizers that can sometimes do better.

 You can control gradient descent by choosing the learning rate, which determines how much you tweak each parameter on each step.
-We call this a hyperparameter: a value you can change to change model performance, but isn’t “learned” by the model.
+We call this a hyperparameter: a value you can change to change model performance, but one that isn’t “learned” by the model.

 Image Details:
 * [regression9.gif](http://www.google.com): Copyright Google
 -->

 ---